1993 Iowa murders: Witnesses against Honken

 Honken and Johnson were tried separately.
 Honken was tried first, with his trial starting in October 2004.
 His lawyers pointed to the lack of physical evidence linking him to the murders.
 The prosecution said he had every reason to kill the victims and presented 65 witnesses against him.
 Among them were many of the inmates to whom Honken had confessed, including Fred Tokars.
-Tokars testified that Honken described strangling Lori Duncan and Greg Nicholson, and killed the children since "they could have been witnesses."
+Tokars testified that Honken described strangling Lori Duncan and Greg Nicholson, and killed the children since "they could have been witnesses".
 In 2005, Tokars stopped an attempted escape by Honken, in which he plotted to escape with the help of white supremacists and murder witnesses.

 Ron McIntosh said Honken told him he killed the children since they "wouldn't be quiet, or wouldn't shut up."
 Dennis Putzier said Honken had bragged about murdering witnesses in 1993.
 Another inmate said Honken killed "rats" and children "raised by rats".
-Prosecutors played a tape in which Honken was recorded saying that he liked killing people and compared the feeling to getting high on drug.
+Prosecutors played a tape in which Honken was recorded saying that he liked killing people and compared the feeling to getting high on drugs.
 During cross-examination, a defense attorney questioned why someone like Honken would confide in "a couple of crackheads who steal hogs" for a living.
 "They are people who have no future," referring to the inmates.
-He said Honken was "a young man infatuated with drug manufacturing, basically a nerd.”
+He said Honken was "a young man infatuated with drug manufacturing, basically a nerd."

 Honken's sentencing

 On October 14, 2004, Honken was convicted of all 17 counts against him, including five counts of murder in furtherance of a continuing criminal enterprise.
-During the sentencing phase, the prosecution said Honken, who they described as an "evil mastermind", deserved to die since he had committed mass murder, killed children, killed a second time months after committing the four initial murders, showed no remorse, and had continued to try to escape prison and commit even more murders while in maximum security prisons.
+During the sentencing phase, the prosecution said Honken, whom they described as an "evil mastermind", deserved to die since he had committed mass murder, killed children, killed a second time months after committing the four initial murders, showed no remorse, and had continued to try to escape prison and commit even more murders while in maximum security prisons.
 Honken's defense presented testimony from his family, and pointed to his age and lack of prior violent convictions as mitigating factors.

 On October 27, 2004, jurors recommended life sentences for Honken for killing the adult victims and death sentences for killing the children.
 He was formally sentenced to death on October 11, 2005.